EthiopionZA/norsegodsza/docs/invitations.md

 ## Summary

 **NorseGodsZA** is a **closed** clan group, whereby we would like to manage whom is within the clan.
-This is to create a controlled environment and close environment umong other clan members.
+This is to create a controlled environment and close environment among other clan members.

 ## Invite